atomheartother/QTweet/README.md

 # QTweet
 This bot will fetch pictures posted by a Twitter account and link them to Discord.
-The typical use is to cross-post tweets from a Twitter bot who posts pictures every hour for example (or from someone you want to stalk*), to your preferred Discord server.
+The typical use is to cross-post tweets from a Twitter bot who posts pictures every hour for example, to your preferred Discord server.

 You never have to use Twitter again, just get the good stuff posted to your Discord server.